Preparing for the Job Interview

 You're Not Finished Yet

 The interview is done, but there is still more you can do to make a good impression.
-Always follow up an interview with a thank you letter.
+Always follow up a job interview with a thank you letter.
 Refer back to the interview, and emphasize how your skills fit the position.
 Now comes the hardest part: waiting for an offer or another interview.
 Call the interviewer for an update if you haven't heard anything in a week.
 Persistence counts when looking for a job.